You're able to keep your eyes open, your heart open, and your mind open.

 Love Is More Than A Four-Letter Word!

 With Practice, Love surfaces not primarily as an emotional state, but as an open, equanimous, non-judgmental quality of consciousness.
 Love is our own inherent ability to be truly Present to Life, moment to moment, with an open, unbiased, and calm awareness.
 Compassion emerges spontaneously as a result.

-Unfettered by self-referenced ideas of good and bad and the graspings and aversions that result, totally open to what is, not just what we want it to be, Love becomes our natural state.
+Unfettered by self-referenced ideas of good and bad (basically "what's in it for me"), and the graspings and aversions that result, totally open to what is, not just what we want it to be, Love becomes our natural state.

 Just Sit On It, Buddhy!

 It may seem preposterous to imagine that taking the time and making the effort to Just Sit Still could ultimately lead to the realization of True Love, but that's the deal.
 The process of being Present to one's own breath, bodily sensations, feelings, thoughts, and awareness can open the Gateless Gate to our True Nature.

 Of course, simple doesn't mean easy.
 A regular meditation practice takes commitment and courage.
 It takes the willingness to face yourself -- and all that you've denied and repressed -- openly and honestly.
 It takes getting out of your head and feeling what's in your heart, facing and embracing the good, the bad, and the ugly.